 - Global divisions for Converse and brand licensing

-Global Corporate Leadership.
-Nike’s organizational structure has global corporate leadership, which involves corporate managers.
-The managers have offices in the company’s headquarters in Oregon, USA.
+Top executives and managers have offices at the company’s headquarters in Oregon, USA.
 They decide for the global corporate structure of Nike.
-For example, the Global Sports Marketing group releases new athletic shoe marketing campaigns for worldwide marketing.
-Through this feature of Nike’s organizational structure, decisions are easily implemented throughout the company.
-The following are the main global leadership groups headed by a President, Executive Vice President, or Chief Officer:
+For example, the Global Sports Marketing group releases new athletic shoe marketing campaign directions for worldwide marketing.

-- Office of the President & CEO, Nike, Inc.
+- Office of the President & CEO

 - Nike Brand